inrstdo/epaulette-project/README.md

 - dotnet build
 - dotnet run

+## epaulette-service-lib
+This contains the TypeScript wrapper used to make calls from the web client to the C# WebApi services.
+To run, you will need: VS Code, Node.js.

+Necessary steps:
+- npm i
+- npm run build
+- npm pack

 ## epaulette-write-service
-This contains the C# WebApi services responsible for consuming content from the web client for eventual viewing.
+This contains the C# WebApi services responsible for consuming content from the web client editor.
 To run, you will need: VS Code, DotNet Core 3 SDK (currently in preview), C# Omnisharp extension, Nuget Package Manager extension.

 Necessary steps:
 - dotnet restore
 - dotnet build
 - dotnet run

+### Notes:
+- Be sure to clone this repository into the *C:\Build* directory.
+- Currently we are not publishing the epaulette-service-lib package.
+In order to reference this dependency, execute **npm pack** from within the epaulette-service-lib directory to build a local version.
+- For first time setup, it may be necessary to execute **npm link typescript** from within the epaulette-engine directory, in order to successfully reference the epaulette-service-lib dependency.